jordanbmowry/decoder-ring/README.md

 - Writing a series of unit tests using Mocha and Chai

 - Using different expect() methods to test your code

+## How to use the Decoder

+### Caesar Shift

+This accepts text to be decoded and a shift number.
+The shift number must not be 0, less than -25, or greater than 25.

+### Polybius Square

+This accepts text to be decoded.

+### Substitution Cipher

+This accepts text to be decoded and an alphabet key.
+The alphabet key must be a string of exactly 26 characters long and no duplicate characters.